Botler-Dev/Botler/docs/Development/Modules/Command/Argument-Parser.md

 - Guild member
 - User

-Custom parsers can easily be implemented by created a function according to the `Parser` type.
+Custom parsers can easily be implemented by creating a function according to the `Parser` type.
 The parsers above can be used as examples.